kamila137/kamila137/README.md

 - 📫 How to reach me **kamiladavranova39@email.com**

 - About Me **Hello!
-I'm a beginner programmer.
+I'm a beginner developer.
 I'm currently learning Python.
-I don't have any projects yet, but I want to create them in the future and become a good programmer.
+I don't have any projects yet, but I want to create them in the future and become a good developer.
 I'm ready to learn and improve every day.
 I enjoy music, dancing, games, and spending time with friends.
 I'm interested in programming and new experiences.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">